Posted on 24 November 2019

-John Lilburne was a pioneer of freedoms and activism during the English Civil War Period, coining the term Freeborn Rights,
+John Lilburne (1614 – 1657) was a radical during the English Civil War Period, who coined the term Freeborn Rights.

 Lilburne’s Freeborn Rights were the defining rights with which every human being is born, as opposed to rights bestowed by government or human law.

 To date, he also the only person to be accused of treason by both the King and Parliament.

 Lilburne’s mother died soon after he was born and lived with his father.
 He was educated at schools in Newcastle and Auckland.
 At the age of fifteen he was sent by his father to London where he become an apprentice in the cloth trade.

 In 1637, Lilburne met John Bastwick; a Puritan preacher who had just had his ears cut off for writing a pamphlet attacking the religious views of the Archbishop of Canterbury.
 Lilburne was shocked that someone could be so severely punished for expressing their religious beliefs.

 Lilburne offered to help Bastwick in his struggle with the Church of England.
 Eventually it was agreed that Lilburne should go to Holland to organise the printing of a book that Bastwick had written.

 In December 1637, Lilburne was arrested and charged with printing and circulating unlicensed books.
 On 13 February, 1638, he was found guilty, fined £500, whipped, pilloried and imprisoned.

 While in prison, Lilburne wrote about his punishments in The Work of the Beast (1638) and attacked the Church of England in Come Out of Her, My People (1639).